ibm-cloud-docs/containers/cs_cluster_scaling.md

   2. If you previously installed the cluster autoscaler Helm chart, [make a backup of your configmap, disable autoscaling, and remove the Helm chart](#ca_rm).

     The cluster autoscaler add-on configmap contains different parameters than the cluster autoscaler Helm chart configmap.
 You can make a backup of your Helm chart configmap to use as reference, but do not apply the backup directly to your cluster with the add-on.
-Instead, you can update the cluster autoscaler add-on confimap with the values from your Helm chart backup.
+Instead, you can update the cluster autoscaler add-on configmap with the values from your Helm chart backup.
     {: note}

   3. Install the cluster autoscaler add-on to your cluster.